M: 07788 857 092 | E: email@example.com

 I work with owners and their dogs on issues ranging from basic obedience to severe aggression, but specialise particularly in behaviour problems and human-dog relationships.

 As well as working with individual owners and their dogs, I have also worked with various rescue organisations such as Wood Green Animal Shelters, PACT and the RSPCA.
 I also train animal professionals such as vets, vet nurses and rescue organisations in canine behavioural topics, contributing to their continual professional development (CPD).
-I was also formally a consultant to the Centre for Applied Pet Ethology (COAPE) for five years, and am now a tutor for IMDT, presenting seminars and writing correspondence courses nationally on dog behaviour.
+I was also formally a consultant to the Centre for Applied Pet Ethology (COAPE) for five years, and am now a tutor for IMDT, presenting seminars, online lectures and writing internationally recognised correspondence courses on dog behaviour.

 All methods that I use in behaviour modification or training are force free, science based and kind to the dog.
 This ethos is central to my work.